thaynecurrie/phys7903_fall2025/_problemsets/homework_week2.md

 The numbers in these lines should not be hard-coded but created with formatted print statements using the ``{}`` modern formatting style.
 Assume a conversion of 3.26 pc = 1 light-year.

-You can either write the script to run at command line (i.e. python [name of script]) or from importing and executing a function within the script from Python prompt.

 ### 3. Argument Passing and Running Python Code